ericroberts/percentable/README.md

 end
 ```

-You can define defaults for when the percentized method returns nil:
+You can also define defaults for when the percentized method returns nil:

 ``` ruby
 class PercentizedClass < OriginalClass